Prerelease:Super Mario World (SNES)

 The backgrounds of the outdoor areas are similar to those used in the final, aside from the presence of circular "donut" clouds.
 Judging from their positioning between shots, they were likely implemented as a separate independently-scrolling background layer.

 The HUD is very similar to the final version; only the Bonus Star counter is missing, with the coin counter in its place rather than above the score, and the lives counter is right-justified rather than centered.

 The Super Leaf from Super Mario Bros.
 3 is present at this point, as is Raccoon Mario.
 In the final game, they were replaced by the Cape Feather and Cape Mario.
-The triangle block looks more mechanical than the final version, which was made red and given a face.
+The triangle block looks more mechanical than the final version, which was made magenta and given a face.
 The top corner of the hill is also more rounded, possibly to accommodate the triangle block.

 Mario getting hit by a Paragoomba from Super Mario Bros.
 3 (they were replaced with Winged Galoombas in the final game), which also shows that the reserve item box works the same way it does in the final.
 The pipe has a slimmer design that still exists in the SNES Test Program.

 Ghost House/Test Level

 Big Boo looks pretty much like it should, as do the Note Blocks.
 There's no background at this point and the level design looks amateurish, this may indicate that it was merely a test level and not a proper Ghost House.

 The ground tiles found a home in the fortress and castle tileset in the final game, though the dirt-like spotted interior was replaced with a diagonal brick pattern and the slopes were removed to make room for other graphics.
 Leaked internal material revealed that the ground tiles were seemingly supposed to be an early version of the underground tileset.